sevehub/typstpowershell/README.md

         </pre>
 Creating PDFs:
 - Open your Typst source code in Vim.
-- Execute the PSTypstCompile command (e.g., :PSTypstCompile) or save it.
+- Execute the TypstCompile command (e.g., :TypstCompile) or save it.
 - Your PDF will be generated using Typst and previewed in your PDFViewer.

 Display Fonts:
 - Execute TypstFonts command (:TypstFonts)

+View Errors in a quikfix list:
+:TysptQFList

 Open PDFViewer:
 - :PDFViewer